|

 Kennedia beckxiana 'Flamboyant' (Cape Arid Climber) - Moderate to vigorous evergreen climber to 8 to 10 feet tall and wide with trifoliate bright green 1-2 inch long ovate-shaped leaflets that are slightly hairy when emerging and have prominent reddish midveins.
 In early spring to early summer appear the 2 inch long orange-red flowers, the largest in the genus, with a showy large lime-green central spot at the base of the reflexed keel petal.
 We spent a while trying to describe the color of this flower as some see it as dark salmon while others describe it more to the red as vermillion - on the RHS color chart it is closest to 39A.
 Plant in full sun to light shade in a well-drained soil.
 It is evergreen and tolerant of moderate frost, but colder temperatures will damage foliage that re-emerges the following spring.
 Responds well to being pruned back when young to make a denser plant.
 A great vine for a fence line, a groundcover or as container specimen.
 This species comes from the Cape Arid and Israelite Bay region of Western Australia (east of Esperance) where it can be found growing on granitic sand.
 The genus was named to honor Lewis Kennedy, a 18-19th century English nurseryman.
 The specific epithet honors Gustav Beckx, a 19th century Belgian consulate General in Australia.
 This selection (UCSC 98.235) is a UCSC Koala Blooms Australian Plant Introduction for 2011.

-The information about Kennedia beckxiana 'Flamboyant' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information displayed on this page about Kennedia beckxiana 'Flamboyant' is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.

 |